harrymt/Twitter-Bot/README.md

 ## TODO

+- Generate new api keys
-- Put on Heroku server
+- Push to Heroku server

 - First check to see what subreddits aren't around on twitter!
 - Maybe mensfashion? relationship advice?
 Parse top links?